MHormes/MHormes/README.md

 ## Studies
 Currently.
-I am a 3rd year student at Fontys ICT & Software engineering located in Eindhoven.
+I am a 4th year student at Fontys ICT & Software engineering located in Eindhoven.

 ### Current Semester
-In this current semester (#6) I am following the minor embrace TEC.
+In this current semester (#7) I am following the course Enterprise Software Development.
 <br/>
-This minor is provided by a subdivision of Fontys called Pulsed.
+This course is the advanced software course and is the last step before my graduation.

 ## Links
 ###### [Portfolio](https://mhormes.github.io/)